8 Items You Shouldn’t Recycle

 - Batteries: These need to be handled separately from curbside recycling and trash.

 - Household glass: This one is tricky.
-You can recycle glass bottles and jars, but windows, mirrors, light bulbs, and tableware are often impractical to recycle.
+You can rrecyclingecycle glass bottles and jars, but windows, mirrors, light bulbs, and tableware are often impractical to recycle.
 Compact fluorescent lightbulbs (CFLs) are recyclable, but they contain mercury and need to be carefully handled.

 - Napkins and paper towels: Recycling napkins and paper towels is discouraged because of what they might have absorbed.